 A provisional application for patent is a U.S. national application for patent filed in the USPTO under 35 U.S.C. §111(b).
 It allows filing without a formal patent claim, oath or declaration, or any information disclosure (prior art) statement.
-It provides the means to establish an early effective filing date in a later filed non-provisional patent application filed under 35 U.S.C. §111(a).
-It also allows the term "Patent Pending" to be applied in connection with the description of the invention.
+It provides the means to establish an early effective filing date in a non-provisional patent application filed under 35 U.S.C. §111(a).
+It also allows the term "Patent Pending" to be applied.